 Genetics is the study of how genes bring about characteristics, or traits, in living things and how those characteristics are inherited.
-Genes are portions of DNA molecules that determine characteristics of living things.
-Through the processes of meiosis and reproduction, genes are transmitted from one generation to the next.
+Genes are specific sequences of nucleotides that code for particular proteins.
+Through the processes of meiosis and sexual reproduction, genes are transmitted from one generation to the next.

-The Augustinian monk Gregor Mendel developed the science of genetics.
+Augustinian monk Gregor Mendel developed the science of genetics.
 Mendel performed his experiments in the 1860s and 1870s, but the scientific community did not accept his work until early in the twentieth century.
 Because the principles established by Mendel form the basis for genetics, the science is often referred to as Mendelian genetics.
-It is also called classical genetics to distinguish it from another branch of biology known as molecular genetics.
+It is also called classical genetics to distinguish it from another branch of biology known as molecular genetics (see Chapter 10).

 Mendel believed that factors pass from parents to their offspring, but he did not know of the existence of DNA.
 Modern scientists accept that genes are composed of segments of DNA molecules that control discrete hereditary characteristics.

 Most complex organisms have cells that are diploid.
 Diploid cells have a double set of chromosomes, one from each parent.
 For example, human cells have a double set of chromosomes consisting of 23 pairs, or a total of 46 chromosomes.
 In a diploid cell, there are two genes for each characteristic.
 In preparation for sexual reproduction, the diploid number of chromosomes is reduced to a haploid number.
 That is, diploid cells are reduced to cells that have a single set of chromosomes.
 These haploid cells are gametes, or sex cells, and they are formed through meiosis (see Chapter 8).
 When gametes come together in sexual reproduction, the diploid condition is reestablished.